Extremadura: Climate

-The climate of Extremadura is hot-summer Mediterranean (Csa in the Köppen climate classification).
-Extremadura generally presents average annual temperatures somewhat warmer than most of the Iberian Peninsula, featuring nonetheless a north–south gradient.
-Annual thermal amplitude generally ranges from 16 to 19ºC.
-Average annual precipitation stands at around 600 mm.
+The climate of Extremadura is predominantly hot-summer Mediterranean (Csa in the Köppen climate classification), with some regions being cold semi-arid (BSk in the Köppen climate classification).
+Extremadura generally presents average annual temperatures somewhat warmer than most of the hinterland of the Iberian Peninsula, featuring nonetheless a north–south gradient.
+Annual thermal amplitude generally ranges from 16 to 19 °C. Average annual temperature is around 16.4 C, while the average annual precipitation stands at around 588 mm.
 Parts of the Sistema Central presents more than 1,500 mm while it barely rains 400 mm in parts of the province of Badajoz.
 Summers are very hot and dry, with the rain concentrated in the cold months instead, leading to a high degree of water stress during the summer months.